avinlg/infoprompt/README.md

 The prompt is git-aware and shows virtual environment information, exit codes, branch/status, and emojis to help readability.

-## Development & Packaging

-- Package builder: `packaging/pack.sh` builds the `.deb` (places artifact in repository root and CI copies it into the APT repo during workflow).
-- CI publishes an APT repository to GitHub Pages at `https://avinlg.github.io/infoprompt/` and will sign releases if `GPG_PRIVATE_KEY` is configured in repository secrets.

-## Troubleshooting

-- If `apt-get update` fails to fetch the repository, confirm Pages is published and `infoprompt.gpg` is reachable.
-- To debug locally, download the `.deb` manually and inspect the contents with `dpkg-deb -c infoprompt_*.deb`.

----

-A modern, informative, and colorful Bash prompt for developers.
-Shows git status, Python venv, time, user, host, working directory, and more—all with emoji and color.

 ## Features
 - Git branch, status, and merge conflict detection
 - Python virtual environment name